ctu-mrs/mrs_uav_gazebo_simulator/README.md

-# MRS UAV Gazebo Simulation
+# MRS UAV Gazebo Simulator

 This package provides UAV model definitions for the Gazebo simulator and a custom spawning mechanism that assembles the drones dynamically from provided arguments.